 [70:24] And those who have in their wealth a known portion (haqqun ma’luumun),

 [70:25] for the beggars and the deprived.

 Zakat should be paid to 5 recipients

 [2:215] They ask you (prophet) what they should spend (yunfiquun).
-Say, “Whatever good you spend (anfaqtum) should be for the parents, the relatives, the orphans, the needy, and the traveling alien.”
-And whatever good you do, then God is fully aware of it.
+Say, “Whatever of good you spend (anfaqtum) should be for the parents, the relatives, the orphans, the needy, and the traveling alien.”
+And whatever of good you do, then God is Knower of it.